 Day 1- Launceston To Hobart

 Our return Jetstar flight from Sydney to Launceston cost just $55pp but one of the conditions on getting the bargain flight was that we had to fly in and out of the same airport.
 Had this not been the case, I would have flown into Hobart and out of Launceston to cut about 250klms from our road trip.
 We hired the car we picked up from Launceston Airport from Airport Rentals for a tiny $200 for six days.
 If you are considering flying in and out of separate airports, be aware that this often adds to the cost of the hire.
-We wasted no time hitting the road and driving straight through the middle of the state to reach the Hotel Grand Chancellor Hobart right on lunch time.
+Road tripping through Australia can be expensive and we tried to watch the pennies where we could.
+Once we had the keys, we wasted no time hitting the road and driving straight through the middle of the state to reach the Hotel Grand Chancellor Hobart right on lunch time.

 The Hotel Grand Chancellor Hobart is right across the road from Hobart Harbour and we checked out all the fabulous places to eat in Hobart before deciding on the obligatory fish and chips from Fish Frenzy for lunch.
 After refueling we wandered around Salamanca Place, Battery Point and Hobart’s CBD.
 I admit I did indulge in a little retail therapy 🙂